bright/new-www/content/blog/what-digital-product-passport-mean-for-global-2000-manufacturers.md

 **Seamless connectivity**: We ensure that the data captured on the floor – whether via barcode or RFID –syncs instantly with your central middleware, ensuring your Digital Product Passport is updated in real-time.

 By combining Zebra’s world-class durability with our custom software logic, we bridge the gap between the physical product and its digital twin.

+## Does your company need Digital Product Passport solution?

+Let's talk about your operational challenges.
+[Contact us](https://brightinventions.pl/start-project/) to book a meeting in 1 business day!